CraigClem/project-3-client/README.md

 * ### Models

-We created three Schemas for the app; one for the User, Posts and Comments which we used to define the Object fields and Data types required for a valid Object.
+We created three Schemas for the app; one for the User, Posts and Comments (comments is embedded within the post model) which we used to define the Object fields and Data types required for a valid Object.
 To manage the relationships between data along with interacting with our MongoDB database we used Mongoose for our Object Data Model.

 ```js
 const userSchema = new mongoose.Schema({